GeorgiGabrilov/WebAppProject/README.md

 ## GitHub Actions CI
  A GitHub Actions workflow is configured to automatically:

-- Set up Python
+- Set up Python and Docker
 - Install dependencies
-- Run a basic test to check the `/health` endpoint (optional based on project scale)
+- Run a basic test to check to test the application.

 This ensures that every push or pull request is verified with automated tests.

 ### Technologies Used